dssg/triage/src/triage/component/postmodeling/cookbook.md

 2. **Overlap:** How much intersection is between a pair of top k lists.
 This is telling you how many entities are present in both lists.
 You can also think about this as a way to see if the lists are highlighting different entities.
 This is very useful when you're trying to answer if one model could replace another one &ndash;like a current process implemented by the partner&ndash;.
 3. **Rank correlation:** How similar is the ranking between lists.
 This is telling you if the order in which the entities in one top *k* list is roughly the same &ndash;increasing or decresing monotonically (1, -1)&ndash; or if the order doesn't have any correlation at all(value of 0).

-We'll go through the recipies of each metric:
+We'll go through the recipes of each metric:

 #### Jaccard similiarity